filip84/senseComment/README.md

 4. The comments are autorefreshed so you can view live commenting/chatting
 5. Comments can be styled according to the active qlik theme
 6. All history is saved, hence you can always go back and see the previous comment/chat
+7. All comments are stored together with the current selection, timestamp and userid

 ![](example_comment.gif)